 Most customers would probably be surprised to find out, however, that Java has once again earned its place at the cutting edge of technology.
 This was largely a result of Oracle’s acquisition of the language from its previous owners, Sun Microsystems.
 Taking cues from intuitive programming languages for the Java Virtual Machine, such as Groovy, Scala and Kotlin, Oracle savvily implemented sorely lacking features into the main Java project.
 As a result of this newfound simplicity, Java now makes asynchronous programming as easy as .NET and Node.js, bringing its speed of development in line with every major technology in the industry.
 Java also remains extremely secure, making it a powerful solution for established companies and startups alike.

-With all these benefits, it would be tempting for many developers to issue a blanket recommendation, but this would be irresponsible.
-Unfortunately, software companies are equally prone to recommend technologies purely based on their own levels of comfort and aptitude.
+With all of these benefits, it would be tempting for many developers to issue a blanket recommendation.
+After all, just like any fashion brand company, software companies are equally guilty to recommend technologies based purely on the trends.
 At Software Planet Group, however, we strive to have a bird’s eye view of every project by analysing a company’s IT infrastructure and predicting the future direction of development.
-This allows us to pinpoint the best solution to every problem facing our customers.
+This enables us to pinpoint the best solution to every problem facing our customers.

 That being said, we believe Java is now in a prime position to be used to develop around 80 percent of modern enterprise solutions.

 But much like big hair was successfully confined to the 80’s, in a few years’ time, this article too will have become dated.
 Perhaps then another star player will have emerged in the development world.
 This is why it is always best to seek professional advice.
 As a company committed to using the most relevant and best-suited technologies, SPG are uniquely equipped to translate your vision into uttermost success.